 Each retiring director that holds office on the date seven days before the date of notice of the annual general meeting shall retire from office ahead of the annual general meeting and be eligible for re-election, with all re-elected directors being treated as continuing in office without a break in their duties.
-A retiring director shall, if not re-appointed at such meeting a resolution without a break in their duties.
-A retiring director shall be deemed to be re-appointed, unless at such meeting a resolution is passed not to fill the vacancy or to elected another director in that retiring director is put to the meeting and defeated.
+A retiring director shall, if not re-appointed at such meeting, retain office until the conclusion of such meeting.
+If a vacated office is not filled the retiring director shall be deemed to be re-appointed, unless at such meeting a resolution is passed not to fill the vacancy or to elect another director in that retiring director to is put to the meeting and defeated.